 |Canon M10||-||stereo||mono||-||-||mini||2.0||Y||Y||-||Canon M10|

-Both the M5 and the A6500 are recent models that are part of the current product line-up of Canon.
+The M5 is a recent model that features in the current product line-up of Canon.
 In contrast, the A6500 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.